-To comply with State regulations, Town of Kent Water District # 1, will be annually issuing a report describing the quality of your drinking water.
+To comply with State regulations, Town of Kent Water District #2, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
-Last year, we conducted tests for over 80 contaminants.
-We detected fourteen of those contaminants, and only found two of those contaminants at a level higher than the State allows.
-As we told you at that time, our water temporarily exceeded a drinking water standard and we are in the process of rectifying the situation.
+Last year, your tap water met all State drinking water health standards.
+We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
+Last year, we conducted tests for over 80 contaminants, and all were within State limits.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.